Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2024-03-15-AI-Driven-Enhancements-for-DIHM.md

 <h2> Research 3. <br> 3D Morphology Reconstruction Using a Neural Fields from a Single DIHM Image</h2>

 Ongoing project
 <br>Although previous studies have reached a new state with the aid of AI in DIHM field, the fundamental limitations of DIHM remain unsolved.
-Due to the loss of phase information during the image acquisition process, DIHM experiences the twin-image problem.
+Due to the loss of phase information during the image acquisition process, DIHM experiences the <strong>twin-image problem</strong>.
 This problem arises when numerical reconstruction leads to the generation of a conjugate signal that diverges or converges in the opposite direction to the real image during depth-wise analysis, significantly degrading the resolution and quality of the image.
-<br>Additionally, the data-driven approach of supervised learning lacks generalization capabilities, necessitating the creation of new datasets each time the research subject changes.
+<br>Additionally, the <strong>data-driven approach of supervised learning lacks generalization capabilities</strong>, necessitating the creation of new datasets each time the research subject changes.
 Self-supervised learning presents a promising alternative to this issue.
-<br>We employ a self-supervised learning and physics-driven approach, where the output features obtained by the network are mapped to the target object image through beam propagation.
-The network is updated by comparing the two images.
-The network utilizes a coordinate-based neural network with implicit representation to learn the 3D structure of the object.
-We are focusing on the convergence of the network.
+<br>In this project, a <strong>physics-driven and self-supervised learning approach is utilized</strong> to address these limitations.
+A coordinate-based neural network with implicit representation is trained to learn the 3D structure of the object.
+The input consists of coordinates, while the output represents the real part of the corresponding refractive index.
+These output features are then mapped to the target object image through a forward model which is the angular spectrum method.
+The network is trained to minimize the difference between the simulated image and the target image. <strong>The goal of the model is to reconstruct the 3D refractive index of an object from a single image.</strong>